Homayoun Behzadi: International career

-In 1966 he won the silver medal of the Asian Games in Thailand.
-He won the Asian Nations Cup with Iran in 1968 – when he scored 4 goals in 4 matches, also the equalizer in the final match, which led to 2–1 victory against Israel (and to become one of the tournament's top scorer).
-He also won the Asian Nations Cup with Iran in 1972.
+In 1966, Behzadi was a part of the squad which won the silver medal at the 1966 Asian Games, held in Thailand.
+Two years later, he helped Iranwin the 1968 Asian Cup.
+In which, he scored four goals in four matches, also an equalizer in the final, which led to 2–1 victory against Israel, becoming the tournament's top scorer.
+He also featured with Iran for the 1972 Asian Cup which they also won.